mfaani/mfaani/content/posts/training/what-resources-does-apple-provide-for-teaching-ios-to-students.md

 - Record showcases and presentations.
 - Allow people to pitch app ideas and showcase prototypes and then give feedback.

+## General Teaching Tips:

+- Bring kids to the front or ask them to share their screen while they're coding.
+I had students who didn't want to go the first time, but after trying it they were asking to back for the 2nd time.
+- Take the pace as slow as possible.
+Understanding concepts is one thing.
+Understanding the syntax is another thing.
+I had a knowledge curse (Expert blindness) and thought I could finish the 'Learn to code 1' tutorial in 2 session.
+It's taking about 4 sessions, but we still don't cover all lessons of every chapter.
+I forgot how I was slow in learning syntax myself too.
+- You can skip chapters and jump to whatever you want.
+(The SwiftUI playgrounds don't allows random access though.)
+- Start simple.
+Ex if you have an assignment asking them to write a function then first begin by giving them the function signature and ask them to just implement it.
+Figuring out the function signature is a struggle of its own.
+- Having a Slack workspace can help with fast easy sharing of code snippets.
+Kids are super fast to joining your Slack.
+- Or ask questions that makes them think:
+    - What happens if I remove the double quotes?
+    - Can you assign an `Int` to this (`String`) variable?
+    - Would the function take a different variable?
+Example, you can pass a different constant, case.
+Example change `scaleToFit` to `scaleToFill`.
+    - Where did this image come from?
+This questions asks them to think bigger than the only file they're currently seeing i.e. see the project...

 ### Other Tutorials
 https://developer.apple.com/tutorials/swiftui

-## Summary
+## Verdict - what course should I take?
 - If you have absolute beginners or under 14yrs of age then you can only use the 'Everyone can code' Playground series.
 - If you have 14+ years of age students and want to start with more real world code and are also ok with learning UIKit then use 'Develop in Swift' series.
+Because UIKit will be useful and around in a lot of big companies until 2030...
 - If you're not ok with teaching UIKit and want to only teach SwiftUI then you can't use 'Develop in Swift'.
 Must use the various Playgrounds Apple has.